Welcome from Mr Curley, Head of Sixth Form

 “As a new student at first, I was nervous of how the year would pan out.
 I feel much more confident than at my last school due to the reassurance of the teachers, all the students are very friendly.”
-Stacey, Post 16 leaver 2018
+Stacey, sixth form leaver 2018

 “The sixth form environment is focused on success; the teachers are approachable, helpful and supportive.
 The students help each other to achieve and push one another to do their very best.”
-Connor, Post 16 leaver 2017
+Connor, sixth form leaver 2017

 “My time in the sixth form has really changed my work ethic.
 I was able to find strengths by working closely with staff.
 There are plenty of study rooms in order to maximize our potential.”
-Hisham, Post 16 leaver 2017
+Hisham, sixth form leaver 2017

 “At Oak Wood, the focus is on your development as both a student and a person.
 The main priority in our lessons is creating independent thinkers; not just to teach to an exam.”
-Jasaron, Post 16 leaver 2017
+Jasaron, sixth form leaver 2017

 - "Students who take A level courses achieve well overall”